If you're trying to figure out how to lose the most weight in one day, then you'll love to read all about my extreme weight loss challenge.

 I will show you exactly what I did to lose almost 20 pounds (9 kilograms) in just 24 hours.

 But before you read any further, you need to know what I did IS EXTREMELY DANGEROUS.
-Especially if you tried to repeat everything I did.
+So DO NOT REPEAT everything that I did.

-I know my way around weight loss science, so I did try to stay as safe as possible during my extreme weight loss experiment (you'll see how in a minute).
+I know my way around weight loss science, so I did try to stay as safe as possible during my extreme weight loss experiment (you'll see how I did that in a minute).

-How to lose water weight fast over 24 hours?
+How to lose the most water weight in one day?

 If you really want to lose the most water weight in a day, you need to have a lot of water in your body to begin with.